 If you and your spouse agree on every aspect of custody and visitation, the judge will review the agreement to ensure it is in the best interests of the child.
 Once it is signed by the judge, it will become a legally enforceable order.
 But if custody is contested and the parents cannot resolve their disputes outside of court, the judge will render a decision based on the facts of your specific situation.

 Once a custody order has been entered by the court, parents cannot take it upon themselves to change it.
 You must obtain a new order, or modification, through the court.
 However, this doesn’t always mean that you will need to spend time and money on litigation.
-If you and your spouse come to an agreement through mediation or on your own, you can request that the judge issue an order reflecting the new agreement.
+If you and your spouse come to an agreement through on your own, you can request that the judge issue an order reflecting the new agreement.
 It’s important to understand that until the judge issues an order, the new agreement is not legally effective.

 Generally, a court may consider changing a custody order when there is a permanent substantial change in circumstances and a modification would be in the best interests of the child.
 Some common reasons a parent may ask the court to change an existing custody order can include: